 UNI 205.
 ECCE: Academic and Career Development.
-3 hours.
+3 Hours.

 This course is designed to build knowledge and skills relative to career development and exploration.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 UNI 215.
 Forensics Participation.
-1 hour.
+1,2 Hour.

 Participation in oral interpretation, public address, and/or parliamentary debate.
 Students will participate in group practices, coaching sessions, and tournament competitions.
-This course fulfills a general education requirement at UIS in the area of Visual, Creative, and Performing Arts.
+Course Information: This course fulfills a general education requirement at UIS in the area of Visual, Creative, and Performing Arts.

 UNI 301.
 ECCE: Speakers Series.
-1 hour.
+1 Hour.

 The Speakers Series offers students the opportunity to participate in discussions with influential speakers whose lectures compliment the Engaged Citizenship Common Experience curriculum.
 May be repeated up to a maximum of 2 hours.
-Students are required to attend at least four official Speakers Series events with documented attendance and participation in the lectures and a reflection on the content through online discussion forums and an integrative reflective essay.
+Course Information: Students are required to attend at least four official Speakers Series events with documented attendance and participation in the lectures and a reflection on the content through online discussion forums and an integrative reflective essay.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Speakers Series.
-Restricted to BA:Online Economics -UIS, BBA:Online Business Admin -UIS, BS:Online Computer Science-UIS, BA:Online English -UIS, BA:Online Philosophy -UIS, BA:Online History -UIS, BA:Online Liberal Studies -UIS, and BA:Online Mathematical Sci-UIS.

 UNI 307.
 Directed Study Skills.
-2 hours.
+2 Hours.

 Presentation and practice of directed study techniques to support upper-division, content-area courses.
 Emphasis is on selection of study technique based on content material, course presentation style and format, textbook and related resources, and method of assessment (essay, short answer, etc.).
 Students will develop a personal study skill assessment identifying their preferred study style, skill strengths and weaknesses, time management style, and test preference.
-Contact Center for Teaching and Learning at (217) 206-6503.
+Course Information: Contact Center for Teaching and Learning at (217) 206-6503.
 Information can also be requested at ctl@uis.edu.
 Credit/No Credit grading only.